 I don’t talk to my neighbors beyond a “bonjour” and don’t even know their names.

 In many suburbs in the U.S. (and in my NYC apartment building), you know your neighbors’ names and at the very least have chatted with them here and there.
 Even if you’re not friends, you know who lives next door and if you’re ever in a jam or need a cup of sugar, you can ask them to lend a hand.
 In France, my efforts to introduce myself to the people on either side didn’t go as planned (I even made them cupcakes.
 Fail.).
 I don’t know their names and they don’t know mine.
+I’ve found it takes people a little longer to warm up to newcomers in France.

 I don’t hug to say hi.